The 18 Best Instructional Design Certificate Programs and Courses

 The MicroMasters Program in Instructional Design and Technology by the University of Maryland

-Another instructional design program from an online branch of a traditional university, this time labeled as MicroMasters, which is supposed to reflect the comprehensiveness and quality of the material.
-It promises to teach you the theory and practice of ID, plus additional competencies like data analytics.
-With an emphasis on preparing students for the challenges of the mobile-oriented online learning world, this program should be worth your while.
+This program promises to teach you the theory and practice of ID, plus additional competencies like data analytics.
+With an emphasis on preparing students for the challenges of the mobile-oriented online learning world, it’s definitely worth your while.

 The program content and course projects are sequential.
 In order to pass each of the four required courses in the MicroMasters program, you must earn a grade of 80% or higher.

-After you successfully complete this four-course certificate program, you will receive a MicroMasters program certificate.
-Learners who earn this instructional design certificate may apply for admission to a master’s program, and if accepted, the MicroMasters program certificate will count toward the degree.
+After you complete this four-course certificate program, you will receive a MicroMasters program certificate.
+Learners who earn this instructional design certificate may apply for admission to a master’s program.

 What you will learn

-• The creation of digital media to support online learning
+- The creation of digital media that supports online learning

 7. Certificate in Instructional Systems Technology (Indiana University Bloomington)